kny5/fabacademy_antonio_anaya/docs/assignments/week06.md

 3. Load the GCODE file.
 4. Start the printing process.
 5. Take care of any extruded filament during the pre-heating process.
 Those can mess up the first layer of the printing.
-6. Once the process started, take care of the temperature of the room and follow the risk assessment checlists.
+6. Once the process started, take care of the temperature of the room and follow the risk assessment checklists.
 7. Once the process has finished, separate the printed part from the build platform using a clean spatula.
 8. Check dimension accuracy if needed.
 9. Take notes of the configurations you used on a document to keep a quality control data base.